 Senõr Ricardo Chilo Vargas is part of the Nasa ethnic group, and speaks the Nasayuwe language.
 He lives in the village of Carrizal, indigenous reservation of San Lorenzo Caldono, a municipality of Caldono.
 He is helped by his wife and seven children who work on the estate and in the home.

 This coffee has a special significance in that it’s part of ‘Project 121’ instigated by our import partner DR Wakefield to match small indigenous producers to small speciality roasters.
-We have been lucky enough to be partnered with Ricardo Chilo for the past three seasons with an aim to grow together by committing to the entire harvest.
-Last year Ricardo‘s entire production was 5 sacks, but the 2019/2020 season was a poor one and production was down to only 3 sacks.
+We have been lucky enough to be partnered with Ricardo Chilo for the past five seasons with an aim to grow together by committing to the entire harvest.
 Ricardo is part of the CENOIC cooperative who work with smallholder producers in indigenous reserves across the Cauca department.
 The scheme aims to ensure that at least 65-70% of our payment for the coffee goes directly to the farmer with an additional 20c/lb going to a community fund.

 The project has run successfully in Honduras and Peru and now the Cauca region of Colombia through CENOIC.
 Colombia has been going through a phase of transition, especially in the south where the country has been facing a civil war for more than 50 years.
 Cencoic has been at the forefront of moving forward by focussing on producing great quality coffee.